ontio/documentation/pro-website-docs/docs-en/ddxf/get_started.md

 1
 ```

-To create a private network, we also need to create a `swarm.key` file to enable private network feature of IPFS.
+To create a private network, we also need to create a `swarm.key` file to enable the private network feature of IPFS.
 We will start by adding a key called the `swarm.key` that tells the IPFS nodes that they will be a part of a private network which all will share this `swarm.key` file.

-If you have Go environment, you can run the following command to install the `swarm.key` generation utility:
+If you have a Go environment, you can run the following command to install the `swarm.key` generation utility:

 ```shell
 go get -u github.com/Kubuxu/go-ipfs-swarm-key-gen/ipfs-swarm-key-gen
 ```

-After install this utility successful, you can run it in one of your node like this:
+After successfully installing this utility, you can run it in one of your nodes like this:

 ```shell
 ipfs-swarm-key-gen > ~/.ipfs/swarm.key